Thank you! Your submission has been received!

 Scenic Luxury Cruises & Tours

-View Scenic sailings from Hanoi
+See Scenic luxury sailings from Hanoi

 A wide cinematic aerial photograph of Ha Long Bay at golden hour showing dozens of emerald limestone islands rising from calm turquoise water, with small traditional junk boats scattered across the ba